 Museum Hours and Admission

-Open Thursday to Monday, 10 a.m. to 5 p.m.
-Closed Tuesdays and Wednesdays, Easter Sunday, Thanksgiving Day, Christmas Day and New Year's Day, but open all other holidays.
+Open 10 a.m. to 5 p.m., Wednesday through Monday.
+Closed Tuesdays and some holidays (Easter Sunday, Thanksgiving Day, Christmas Day and New Year’s Day).

 GPS Coordinates: 37.101096, -113.5369087